corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/crl-endpoint-check-tool.md

 # CRL endpoint check tool

-## Overview

 The CRL Endpoint Check Tool allows users to check health of CRL distribution endpoints in a given keystore.
-User provides keystore file’s path and password.
-It iterates through all alias names in the keystore and their certificate hierarchies.
-For each certificate it first checks whether it contains a CRL endpoint.
+The user provides the keystore file’s path and password.
+The tool then iterates through all alias names in the keystore and their certificate hierarchies.
+For each certificate, it first checks whether it contains a CRL endpoint.
 If there is one, the tool attempts to connect to it and retrieve the CRL.
-Upon receiving this information, a formatting check is performed and the revocation list’s update time is logged to console.
+Upon receiving this information, a formatting check is performed and the revocation list’s update time is logged to the console.
 Detailed information on certificates and their CRLs is available in the log files.